 Our advisors help 300,000 families each year find the right senior care for their loved ones.

 Ideally, families think of and treat their loved one’s caregivers like an extended member of the family, according to Leonard.
-Building a relationship like that takes time and trust, but putting forth the effort and care will help you stay up-to-date on your parent’s health and well-being.
+Building a relationship like that takes time and trust, but putting forth the effort and care will help you stay up to date on your parent’s health and well-being.

-Although it may sound simple and straightforward, it’s important to listen to your parents’ experiences, Leonard says.
+Although it may sound simple and straightforward, it’s important to listen to your elderly parents’ experiences, Leonard says.

 If they tell you they haven’t received their medication, regular bath, or any service you’re paying for, don’t ignore it.
 Take their experiences seriously, investigate it, and work to find solutions to make sure they’re receiving the care they need.